Welcome back! In this second segment of my Sew-iversary series, I’ll share about the various ways I was employed before going solo.

 In secret, so that my professors didn’t think I didn’t have enough work to do, I got a job at the local homemade ice cream shop.
 It was one of those places where the staff wears wacky hats while smashing and tossing your treats.

 Since I was so short compared to the counter height, I was having a hard time doing cool underhand throws like my taller coworkers.
-So one day I started wearing roller skates to work!
+So I started wearing roller skates to work!
 It offered me a little more height and a lot more fun.
 I moonlighted as a “Super-Secret Roller-Skating Ice-Cream-Scooping Pirate” about twice a week for almost 3 years as I completed my MFA in Costume Production.

 Costumes and Creatures